lucasnevespereira/bl-wallet-service/README.md

 ### Service Documentation

-Once the API is running, you can access the API documentation at http://localhost:9000/swagger/index.html.
+Once the service is running, you can access a swagger documentation at http://localhost:9000/swagger/index.html.

+Some information regarding transactions requests:
+- There is only two transactions types either `"CREDIT"` or `DEBIT`.
+- Each new transaction needs a new transactionID, otherwise service will assume it is the same transaction.

 ## Service Calls and Responses